LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

     <https://drive.google.com/open?id=0B9wtW2KGOf0RYWhLNG9ybWM3OG8>
     and download old version of Mi Flash tool.
 This is needed for bypass possible error saying that **binding time is too short**.
-- Install application of windows machine
+- Install application in windows machine or go to next section where I describled process of preparing virtual machine.

 ## Using Virtual Machine instead of physical Windows PC
 - Install Virtual Box via package manager